CapSap/paddy-pronto-magento/README.md

 `npm run build` - this will re-build the script files after you have made changes

-`npm run once` - this will run the selling script once
+`npm run once` - this will run the selling script once (selll 10 orders)

+`npm run many` - this will run the selling script 10 times (sell 100 orders)

 `npm run skip` - this will run the selling script once and skip the first order (due to credit limit)